 I compare the organic traffic of my month in May with the previous month.

 Wow!
 What an incredible number.
 We increased our traffic by 14%.
 Almost 430 thousand visits more than the previous month.

 Therefore, we deduce that our SEO strategy is a success.

 However, this analysis of the numbers is absolutely poor and superficial.
-Despite this growth, if we analyze the month of October more deeply, we will see that the growth was not the desired one.
+Despite this growth, if we analyze the month of May more deeply, especially if we compare it with the numbers of May of the previous year, we will see that the growth was not the desired one.